dgeb/json-api/format/index.md

 ### Resource Representations

-This section describes how resources are represented throughout a JSON API document.
+This section describes how resources can be represented throughout a JSON API document.
 It applies to primary resources, which are present at the top level of a document, as well as linked resources.

-#### Singular Resources
+#### Singular Resource Representations

 A singular resource **SHOULD** be represented as a single "resource object" (described below) or a string value containing its ID (also described below).